Djokovic makes history with 19th Grand Slam title in epic French Open final - RFI

 The Greek edged ahead 5-2 and pocketed the second set with his eighth ace of the contest.

-But the top seed wasn't finished, breaking in the fourth game of the third set to cut the deficit.
+But the top seed wasn't finished, breaking in the fourth game of the third set to cut the deficit.#photo2

 Tsitsipas then called the trainer to treat a back problem which also gave him the opportunity to change the clay-covered shirt he'd worn since a first set tumble.